visionxiang/yolov5-detector/README.md

-# Detect anything by YOLOv5
+# Detect Anything by YOLOv5

 Using yolov5 detector to detect anything